Arkenon/xidea/wp-content/themes/societas/readme.txt

 = 1.0.1 =
 * Provided a unique prefix for everything
-* xidea-enqueue.php and xidea-setup.php removed and all functions added into functions.php
+* societas-enqueue.php and societas-setup.php removed and all functions added into functions.php
 * bootstrap.bundle.js added
 * Hero image deleted and added new image from https://pxhere.com
 * Missing license information added for NunitoSans-Regular.ttf